gip-inclusion/archive-communaute-wp/wp-content/plugins/essential-blocks/readme.txt

 - Counter -  Put spotlight in important statistics to attract visitors.
 - Row - Create complex Row layouts with plenty of styling controls & responsive options.
 - Post grid - Create a stunning and interactive visualization for your blogs in a grid layout with Post Grid block.
+- Table of Content - Insert Table of Contents on your posts/pages and enhance user experience on your WordPress website
+- Featured List - Make your website interactive with feature list
+- Advanced Tab - Display nested tabs to display key information on an instance in an interactive manner
+- Fluent Forms - Design your Forms container, fields and choose preferred form layout to style Fluent Forms

 More blocks and demos coming soon (weekly update)